DevExpress/testcafe-studio-docs/documentation/guides/record-tests/README.md

 * Record on-page actions (clicks, drags, key presses, etc.) by interacting with the web page.
 TestCafe Studio adds these actions with their necessary parameters to the test.

 * Add actions from the **Actions** panel to the test.
-To do this, click a desired action in the **Actions** panel.
+To do this, click an action in the **Actions** panel.
 The action is added to the end of the test.
 Then specify the action parameters.

     When you add an [on-page action](test-actions/on-page-actions/README.md) or [assertion](test-actions/assertions.md), you can visually select a target element on the tested page using an element picker.
 To do this, click the ![Element picker](../../../images/guides/element-picker-icon.png) button in the action parameters' area and click an element on the page.